toe-ho/oucru-vital-agent/docs/prd/architecture/02-agent-design.md

 1. LLM API call times out or returns a non-parseable response.
 2. The smolagents workflow catches the exception.
 3. **Retry strategy**: exponential backoff — retry after 2s, 4s, 8s (max 3 retries).
-4. If all retries fail: fall back to **rule-based assessment mode** — run the OUCRU signal tools directly using default parameters, skip the LLM interpretation, and generate a reduced report with only quantitative statistics and no narrative.
+4. If all retries fail: fall back to **rule-based assessment mode** — run the OUCRU signal tools directly using default parameters and skip the LLM interpretation.
-5. Log that the report was generated in fallback mode.
+5. Log that the assessment used fallback mode; the report service renders the reduced report from persisted quantitative statistics.

 ### Pipeline Timeout

 1. Each tool call has a configurable timeout (default: 120 seconds for full pipeline, 30 seconds for detail queries).
 2. If a tool call exceeds the timeout, it is cancelled via `asyncio.wait_for`.
-3. Agent logs the timeout, marks the recording as `"partial"`, and generates a partial results report covering the segments processed before the timeout.
+3. Agent logs the timeout, marks the recording as `"partial"`, and hands partial persisted results to the report service.
 4. Researcher is notified via dashboard alert.

 ### Escalation Triggers Summary